speeduino/wiki.js/wiring/Ignition_wiring.md

 ![ign_4Cyl_COP_wasted-spark.png](/img/wiring/ign_4Cyl_COP_wasted-spark.png =500x){.align-center}

 > Note: The above example uses 'smart' coils with built in igniters.
-Do NOT attach dumb COPs (2 pins) without adding an igniter
+Do NOT attach high current (dumb) coils without adding an igniter
 {.is-warning}

-### Coil on Plug (Wasted COP)
+### Coil on Plug
 As an alternative to a dual pole wasted spark coil, individual coil on plug units can be used in a wasted spark configuration.
-This is useful when setting up an ignition system that you may one day wish to convert to sequential ignition, current do not have the capability (Eg when a cam signal isnt yet available).
 ![ign_4Cyl_COP_wasted-spark.png](/img/wiring/ign_4Cyl_COP_wasted-COP.png =500x){.align-center}

->
-> Note: The above example uses 'smart' coils with built in igniters.
+> Note: The above examples use 'smart' coils with built in igniters.
 Do NOT attach dumb COPs (2 pins) without adding an igniter
 {.is-warning}